The leaves are changing colours, the weather is turning crisp, and the harvest is in. Alberta is beautiful in the fall, whether you’re indoors or out.

 Centrosaurus Bonebed Hike

 You will follow a stream bed into the Natural Preserve to see beautiful geologic formations and observe wildlife and plants as well as fossils.
-Join an expert Alberta Park guide on a challenging hike through badlands and valleys to a dinosaur bonebed, unraveling Cretaceous history and preservation secrets at Dinosaur Provincial Park.
+Join an expert Alberta Park guide on a challenging hike through badlands and valleys to a dinosaur bonebed, unravelling Cretaceous history and preservation secrets at Dinosaur Provincial Park.

 Heritage Inn International Balloon Festival